jnga773/Cascade_Trajectory/README.md

 For the NeSI project we work in the BMtest directory, in cc.f90.
 This code prints out an output file that can be compared with a reference file to ensure the results have not changed.

+There are two versions of the benchmark case; the original version is cc.f90 and the matrix version is cc_matrix.f90.
+Both give the same results.

-Check the README in BMtest.
+Check the README in BMtest too.

 ## Building the code